c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 So what you have to do is look for those tables (or similar) in the Sids, and replace them in runtime with an NTSC table.

-**IMPORTANT**: Not all tables are the same, but they are very similar.
-For example, the note "A" in the 8th octave may appear as
-$f820, and in others like $f830, or some other value.
+    .. note:: Not all tables are the same, but they are very similar.
+For example, the note "A" in the 8th octave may appear as ``$f820``, and in others like ``$f830``, or some other value.
 But the human ear can not differentiate them.

 It is best to search for ``$01, $01, $01, $01, $02, $02, $02`` and see if
 it looks like the "hi" chart.
 Then go 96 bytes up (or down) and see if there